angular/components/guides/schematics.md

 - Ensure project depedencies in `package.json`
 - Ensure project depedencies in your app module
-- Add Prebuilt or Setup Custom Theme
+- Adds Prebuilt or Setup Custom Theme
-- Add Roboto fonts to your index.html
+- Adds Roboto fonts to your index.html
 - Apply simple CSS reset to body

 ```